 WHAT IS SYNTHETIC DOWN?

 Padding can also contain synthetic insulation.
-While not as warming as requires more bulk to keep you warm.
-Also, synthetic fibres will eventually break down requiring you to replace your synthetic padded jacket.
+While not as warming as regular down, it requires more bulk padding to keep you warm.
+It is important to note that standard synthetic fibres will eventually break down requiring you to replace your synthetic padded jacket.

 WHAT SHOULD I DO WITH ALL THIS INFORMATION?

-Now that you are clued up with everything down related you can now make an informed decision when buying a puffer jacket!
+Now that you are clued up with everything down related, you can now make an informed decision when buying a puffer jacket in the future.